Michael-Naguib/ChaoticIFSFractal3D/README.md

 - tqdm, pptk, numpy, random, math
 ## Features
 - 3D display of points using an efficient GPU implementation
-- (Planned) Coloring of points based on transfomration function used ( ... technically i had coded this but removed it as I wanted to make it an easily configurable option rather than a hardcoded generative system that colors the points ...)
+- (Planned) Coloring of points based on transfomration function used ( ... technically I had coded this but removed it as I wanted to make it an easily configurable option rather than a hardcoded generative system that colors the points ...)
 - (Planned) Save the data and load the data between runs ... (fractals with many transformations take longer to compute to a convergence of point density ... i.e the fractal pattern needs more points to be recognizable as a fractal to humans ... most pc's are fast enough tho to compute these anyway in a matter of a minute)